 - Professional Fit: Your job role must align with the company’s licensed activities.

-Step-by-Step Guide to Getting Your 2-Year Visa
+Step-by-Step Guide to Getting Your 2-Year Employment Visa

 To apply for a 2-year employment visa in Dubai, the following documents are typically required:

-- Passport with minimum 6 months validity
+- Passport valid for at least 6 months

-- Passport-sized photographs with white background
+- Passport-sized photographs on a white background

-- Entry Permit copy
+- Copy of Entry Permit

 - Signed employment contract